Key Takeaways

 Container Criteria

-- Heavy and tip‑resistant: You don’t want a light plastic dish that flips over the moment your chinchilla starts rolling.
-A heavy ceramic bowl, a glass fish tank (without water), or a sturdy plastic “dust house” sold at pet stores works best.
+- Heavy and tip‑resistant: Skip the light plastic dish that flips over the moment your chinchilla starts rolling.
+A heavy ceramic bowl, a glass fish tank (without water), or a sturdy plastic dust house works best.

-- Slightly larger than your chinchilla: The animal needs room to stretch out and roll.
-A container that’s about one‑and‑a‑half times the length of your chinchilla is ideal.
+- Slightly larger than your chinchilla: Your pet needs room to stretch out and roll.
+A container about one‑and‑a‑half times the length of your chinchilla is ideal.

 - Enclosed options cut down on mess: Some owners swear by a covered dust house with a small opening.
 The cover traps most of the dust, though a fine layer will still settle on nearby surfaces after the bath.